Ahel2000/Recipe/README.md

 A simple application built in **React** that displays mouth-watering dishes(whose names you have probably never heard of, nor have I), their ingredients,amount of calories in the ingredients and the images.
 A treat for the eyes for every foodie out there(including me)!!!!

 This is my first work in React.
 I am extremely grateful to **Simo Edwin** for his amazing tutorials on YouTube.
+I have removed my **APP ID AND APP KEY** for security purposes.
+Get your own from https://www.edamam.com/.

 Visit the deployed webpage here: https://ahel2000.github.io/Recipe/